Steven Hicks: Career

 Hicks bought his first radio station at the age of twenty-nine.
 He was the CEO of GulfStar Communications, Inc., from July 1987 to January 1997.
 Over the next 14 years, he acquired stations in Texas, Oklahoma, Louisiana, Tennessee, Mississippi, and South Carolina.
-He also co-founded and served as CEO of SFX Broadcasting, Inc. from November 1993 to May 1996, including the initial public offering of the stock in 1993.
+He also co-founded and was CEO of SFX Broadcasting, Inc. from November 1993 to May 1996, including the initial public offering of the stock in 1993.
 In 1997, Hicks was named the Radio Executive of the Year and was ranked one of the 10 Most Powerful People in Radio by Radio Ink.
 In 1996, Ernst & Young named him Entrepreneur of the Year and recognized as Broadcaster of the Year by the Texas Association of Broadcasters.

-Later, he founded and served as chief executive officer of Capstar Broadcasting Corporation, which he also took public on the New York Stock Exchange in 1998.
-In 1999, Capstar Broadcasting merged with Chancellor Media Corp to form AMFM Inc. Hicks served as vice-chairman and chief executive officer of the new media division of AMFM.
+Later, he founded and was chief executive officer of Capstar Broadcasting Corporation, which he also took public on the New York Stock Exchange in 1998.
+In 1999, Capstar Broadcasting merged with Chancellor Media Corp to form AMFM Inc. Hicks was vice-chairman and chief executive officer of the new media division of AMFM.
 In 2000, AMFM was bought by radio station behemoth Clear Channel Communications.
 In December 2002, Hicks was appointed to the board of directors of XM.
 On February 2, 2005, Hicks was appointed to the board of directors of sound equipment maker SLS International, Inc., a publicly traded company(the firm filed chapter 11 in 2009).

 In February 2009, Texas Governor Rick Perry appointed Hicks to a term on The University of Texas System Board of Regents.
 He was confirmed by the Texas State Senate on April 1, 2009, took office the following day and his term expires February 1, 2011.
-He serves on the Facilities Planning and Construction Committee as well as the Student, Faculty, and Staff Campus Life Committee.
+He was on the Facilities Planning and Construction Committee as well as the Student, Faculty, and Staff Campus Life Committee.